easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

 Packages in Guix are implemented in Guile Scheme, and many advanced features like transactional upgrades and rollbacks are supported.

-To the best of our knowledge, neiter of these tools have seen wide adoption in the HPC community to date.
+To the best of our knowledge, neither of these tools have seen wide adoption in the HPC community to date.

 ---